mostafadish/kotlin-web-site/docs/topics/arrays.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="arrays-array-constructor-kotlin"}

-> Indices start from 0 in Kotlin.
+> Like in most programming languages, indices start from 0 in Kotlin.
 >
 {type="note"}